Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/You Have To Make The Move.md

 *Alan: “That sounds like you’re **investigating a mystery**.
 Why don’t you roll?”*

 Sometimes [[the Keeper]] will ask you questions to clarify what’s going on.
-That’s cool; for the game to work, everyone needs to clearly understand what’s happening, so make sure your answer in as much detail as you can.
+That’s [[Cool]]; for the game to work, everyone needs to clearly understand what’s happening, so make sure your answer in as much detail as you can.

 [[How to roll for a move]]